Skip to content

 Advise your managing broker and contact your real estate errors and omissions provider — because the next actions you should take are: Call an attorney, Call an attorney, Call an attorney!!!

 Check with your real estate E&O insurance agent and see if you have subpoena coverage.
-(CRES Real Estate Errors and Omissions plans can include a “Broad Form” endorsement which includes subpoena coverage to help cover the cost of document production, should that be asked of you.
+(CRES Real Estate Errors and Omissions plans can include a “Broad Form” endorsement which includes subpoena coverage to help cover the cost of responding to a subpoena.
 You may also consult with a CRES ClaimPrevent® attorney for advice.)
 Make sure that you submit your claim to your E&O carrier in a timely manner and keep documentation that the claim was submitted.

 You will want to advise your own attorney of the subpoena.
 Having an attorney represent you regarding the subpoena could help keep you from being named as a party in the lawsuit, and that will be the best money you ever spent!